natej/timera/README.rst

 Run It
 ------

-Create db and start collecting stats:
+Create db and start collecting metrics:

 .. code-block:: bash